 Reynolds number ($\text{Rl}$) is one of the most important dimensionless quantities in microfluidics. $\text{Rl}$ is significant for characterizing a fluid's transport characteristics and for figuring out the type of flow pattern a fluid exhibits.
 It is defined in terms of characteristic length ($L$), relative velocity of the fluid ($v$) and kinematic viscosity ($\eta/\rho$) as

-The small value of $\text{Rl} $ suggests the laminar flow, describing the more viscous fluid whereas large value, typically in thousands, indicates the turbulent flow.
-Fig.\eqref{reynold} shows the variation of Reynolds number associated with $\eta_0, \eta_1$ and $\eta_2$, with temperature at $eB = 0.1 m_{\pi}^2$ and $\mu = 30$ MeV.
+The small value of $\text{Rl} $ suggests the laminar flow, which characterizes the more viscous fluid, while its large value, typically in thousands, indicates the turbulent flow.

+Fig. \eqref{reynold} shows the variation of Reynolds number associated with $\eta_0, \eta_1$ and $\eta_2$, with temperature at $eB = 0.1 m_{\pi}^2$ and $\mu = 30$ MeV.
 The mass density for L mode is higher than R mode whereas the magnitude of shear viscosity for L mode is lower than R mode.
 Therefore, Rl associated with $\eta_0, \eta_1$ and $\eta_2$ for L mode has higher magnitude than for R mode.
 Further, Rl associated with $\eta_0$ and $\eta_1$ has the same magnitude in their respective modes.
 Csernai \textit{et al}. estimated the value of $\text{Rl}$ in the range between 3 to 10 for initial QGP with $\eta/s = 0.1$ using a (3+1)-dimensional fluid dynamical model \cite{cse}.
 Moreover, an upper bound on Reynolds number has been investigated from holographic point of view for nearly central collisions at given temperature and also at different values of magnetic field \cite{brett}.